frederic-perez/AmE-dictionary/dictionary.md

 __score__ :two: A group or set of twenty or about twenty. _Five score years ago._ :es: veintena
 __scores__ A large number of something. _Syn_ a great many, a lot, a great/good deal, a large/great number/amount, great quantities, plenty _He sent scores of enthusiastic letters to friends._
 __scoured__ Search thoroughly.
-__scourge__ :two: /skəːdʒ/ A person or thing that causes great trouble or suffering. _Syn_ affliction, bane, curse, plague _The scourge of mass unemployment._ _Some conservative members called him a scourge who had put national security at risk._ _It goes back to the scourges of smallpox and the Black Plague._
+__scourge__ :three: /skəːdʒ/ A person or thing that causes great trouble or suffering. _Syn_ affliction, bane, curse, plague _The scourge of mass unemployment._ _Some conservative members called him a scourge who had put national security at risk._ _It goes back to the scourges of smallpox and the Black Plague._
 __scrambling__ :two: :shit:
 __scrap__ _He might have to look beyond the 125-pound class to find a scrap worthy of his abilities._
 __scrap__ _v_